jeromeludmann/deno-irc/README.md

 - event driven architecture
 - internal plugins

-It involves keeping the client as minimal as possible (the _core_) and delegates implementation of features to highly cohesive decoupled parts (which are called _plugins_).
+It involves keeping the _core_ client as minimal as possible and delegates feature implementations to decoupled _plugins_ parts.

 The core contains some internal parts related to IRC protocol, TCP sockets and event system.
 Plugins contain all the extra features built on top of the core